 The Company considers all highly liquid debt instruments purchased with an original maturity of three months or less to be cash equivalents.
-At times, the Company may maintain cash balances in bank accounts in excess of Federal Deposit Insurance Corporation insured amounts.
+The Company maintains cash balances in bank accounts in excess of Federal Deposit Insurance Corporation insured amounts.
 The Company continues to monitor the third-party depository institutions that hold the Company's cash and limits its cash deposits to financial institutions with high credit standing.